jesperkristensen58/metamorphic-contract-example/README.md

 In this repo, we show how to deploy a metamorphic contract.

+We use the work of `0age` (https://twitter.com/z0age) as a foundation.

-We deploy a first contract, then destroy it (via `selfdestruct`), and then deploy a different contract (meaning: with a different code hash) to the *same* address as previously occupied by the first contract.
+In brief: We deploy a first contract via the metamorphic proxy pattern, then destroy it (via `selfdestruct`), and then deploy a different contract (meaning: with a different code hash) to the *same* address as previously occupied by the first contract.
+Then we check against the <a href="https://www.rareskills.io/">Rareskills.io</a> challenge.

 # Solve the Challenge